 Moving to Australia – the Trans-Tasman portability fish hook

-If you move overseas permanently you can apply to withdraw your KiwiSaver funds after one year, unless you have chosen to move to Australia.
+If you move overseas permanently you can apply to withdraw your KiwiSaver savings after one year, unless you have chosen to move to Australia.

-So if you have saved a decent amount in KiwiSaver for a first home deposit you must either leave the funds in KiwiSaver while you are away, expecting that you can buy a home if you return, or buy before you leave.
+So if you have saved a decent amount in your KiwiSaver account for a first home deposit you must either leave the funds in your KiwiSaver account while you are away, expecting that you can buy a home if you return, or buy before you leave.

 If you buy before you leave your intention should be to live in the property and you must live in the property for at least six months from the settlement date.
 If you rent the property out after six months and leave the country you will be liable for Capital Gains Tax if you then sell the property within five years of purchase.

-For more information about buying your first home with KiwiSaver click on the link.
+For more information about buying your first home with your KiwiSaver account click on the link.

 * Own and employer contributions